Priyal03/DSAGroup/README.md

 # DSAGroup

-We are a small but fervent group of people trying to learn Data Structure and Algorithms by helping each other.
+We are a small but passionate group of people trying to learn Data Structure and Algorithms by helping each other.

-Each few day we are pivoting n learning by different means.
+Each few day we are pivoting n learning from different sources.

-We use Facebook group and google meetings to accomplish our task lists of each day.
+We use Facebook group and google meetings to accomplish our task lists of each day consistently.